KnightNight101/UoR_APP/Draft_2/ARCHITECTURE.md

 - User management (creation, update, deletion) is handled locally.
 - Files are stored on the local filesystem; metadata and access rights are managed in the database.
+- LibreOffice documents (ODT, ODS, etc.) are versioned using a local Git repository per file or project.
+Each edit/upload creates a Git commit, tracked in the database (`file_versions` table).
-- File operations (add, remove, update) are logged.
+- File operations (add, remove, update, version, restore) are logged.

 ### Dashboard

 - The dashboard provides an overview of projects, tasks, and recent activity.
 - All data is loaded from the local database; no remote data sources.
+- The dashboard and file management UI now include document versioning features: version history, diff viewing, and restore options for LibreOffice documents.

 ### Event Logging